dvberkel/jfall2012-datomic/README.md

 uncompresses the downloaded library.
 Examine the [directory listing][9] if you want to know what will get unpacked.

+### Checking

+If all went well the following command should start the datomic shell.

+    cd lib/datomic-free-0.8.3551/; bin/shell

+It should greet you with the following message.

+    Datomic Java Shell
+    Type Shell.help(); for help.
+    datomic %

 [1]: http://www.nljug.org/jfall/ "JFall homepage"
 [2]: https://github.com/dvberkel/jfall2012-datomic/blob/master/proposal.md "The proposal for this talk on GitHub"
 [3]: https://trello.com/board/jfall-2012-datomic/4ff6d141731da3d517067900 "Trello board for the JFall 2012 Datomic Session Proposal."